srevrtt/gone-fishing/README.md

 ## **Building From Source**

-Again with the running, Windows is only supported right now, but in 1.0.0 stable, you can build on MacOS and Linux.
+Again with running, Windows is only supported right now, but in 1.0.0 stable, you can build on MacOS and Linux.

 ### **Windows**

-You will need [Mingw32](https://www.mingw-w64.org/downloads/) installed.
+You will need [Mingw](https://www.mingw-w64.org/downloads/) installed.
 Then, navigate to a directory where you want the game to go.
 After that, type in the following commands:

 - `git clone https://github.com/srevrtt/gone-fishing.git`
 - `cd gone-fishing`